Paragraph by paragraph analysis and tutorial with Python

 Summary: The author expresses skepticism about the superiority of the maximum likelihood method over other fitting methods, particularly least squares.
 He then explains the logistic function and its parameters:

-1. The logistic function has two parameters, aa and β\beta
+1. The logistic function has two parameters, and

 The author then explains the principle of maximum likelihood: